PRESENTED BY

 - A monthly living allowance;

-- Transportation to and from Paris covered
+- Travel fees to and from Paris covered (visa and insurance to be covered by the artist).

-RESONANCE 2025 WINNER
+RESONANCE 2025

 OLORUNFEMI ADEWUYI - DESIGNER

-RESONANCE 2025 WINNER
+RESONANCE 2025

-Tony Agbapuonwu is a curator, writer and strategy consultant.
+Anthony Ogochukwu Agbapuonwu is a curator, writer and strategy consultant.
 He is the founder of Art Bridge Project, a community-based visual arts organization working at the intersection of artistic exchange, creative knowledge production, and curated projects with a mandate to educate artists and stretch the breadth of their practice.
 Through his curatorial endeavors, he explores experiential and material poetics, with commentary on social, cultural, and political history as a way to amplify the transformative power of art and champion artists working with frontier techniques and new media.
 For over ten years, Tony has immersed himself in the Nigerian cultural landscape and worked at global art institutions such as ART X Lagos and Art Twenty One to present art fairs, exhibitions, workshops, live music sessions and dynamic creative projects.
 He currently serves as the Residency and Onsite Program Manager at Kòbọmọjẹ́ Artist Residency in Ibadan, which contributes to his passion for advancing diverse artistic practices and strengthening locally led cultural spaces in Nigeria.

-RESONANCE 2025 WINNER
+RESONANCE 2025

 MOBOLAJI OGUNROSOYE - VISUAL ARTIST